rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 (***Japan/sample.yaml***).

 ## Extending configuration parameters
-You can add new parameters so as to extend the list of base parameters.
+You can add new parameters to extend the list of base parameters.
 For instance, the ***USA/sample.yaml*** defines an additional parameter, ***example_param_usa: val***.

 The resultant file after merging the base parameters in ***example/sample.yaml***